The history of helicopter and snowcat skiing in Canada.

 Helicopter Skiing: The Pioneer

 In 1964, Hans Gmoser, an Austrian mountain guide living in Banff, Alberta, began utilizing helicopters to transport skiers into the remote Bugaboo Mountains in the heart of the BC Rockies.
-It proved so successful that in 1968 Gmoser built a high mountain lodge and began organizing week long helicopter ski trips.
-Bugaboo Lodge was the beginning of what, over the next five decades, would become Canadian Mountain Holidays (CMH), a highly valued HeliCat Canada Member Operator that welcomes over 7000 heliskiers each winter season.
+It proved so successful that in 1968, Gmoser built a high mountain lodge and began organizing week-long helicopter ski trips.
+Bugaboo Lodge was the beginning of what would become Canadian Mountain Holidays (CMH), a highly valued HeliCat Canada Member Operator that welcomes over 7000 heliskiers each winter season.
 In the five decades since Gmoser's initial forays into the Bugaboo Mountains, over 20 companies have been established throughout British Columbia to deliver some of the best helicopter skiing experiences in the world.

 Snowcat Skiing: The Evolution

 In 1965 an Ontario native working in Aspen, Colorado, noticed that snowcats were being used to shuttle skiers up an unfinished ski area whose lifts weren't yet running.
 Alan Drury was immediately struck with a notion to start a wilderness snowcat operation and moved to Calgary, Alberta, in search of the perfect location.
 A decade later, in 1975, Allan and his wife Brenda's vision of backcountry snowcat skiing in Canada became a reality when they moved to British Columbia and opened Selkirk Wilderness Skiing.
 A less expensive and more accessible alternative to helicopter skiing, the industry welcomed this evolution; now, over 30 years later, there are snowcat skiing operations scattered throughout the province.